Lectionary Bible Studies and Sermons

 In our passage for study, we are presented with a comparison between the character and benefits of Israel's sacrificial system and the character and benefits of Christ's sacrifice.
 Israel's high priest served in a man-made structure, a mere tent.
 He offered sacrifices which, although unblemished, were just animals, and he was forced to offer these sacrifices repeatedly.
 On the other hand, Christ, our high priest, has entered God's heavenly dwelling, a divine canopy.
 He has offered his eternal spiritual self, a perfect sacrifice, and one that does not need to be repeated.
 Israel's high priest could only achieve ritual purity for the people.
 Christ, our high priest, offered a sacrifice for sins which has completely cleansed his people from sin and obtained for us an eternal redemption that actually expresses itself in a renewed life of service to God.

 It's hard to believe that we could ever forget Christ's high priestly work and move back toward Israel's limited cultic system.
 Yet it's easy to do just that.
 Those of a catholic background can see the Mass, the Eucharist, the Lord's Supper, as some outward act that can "sanctify" them, yet of itself it can only make us "outwardly clean."
 Those with a free-church background can see church attendance, Bible reading, even godly-living, as a mechanism for either gaining, maintaining or progressing their standing in the sight of the living God.
-The truth is, that although our piety may be worthy in itself, it cannot "cleanse our consciences", obtain our "eternal redemption", nor empower us to "serve the living God."
+Yet the truth is, that although our piety may be worthy in itself, it cannot "cleanse our consciences", obtain our "eternal redemption", nor empower us to "serve the living God."

 Of our cleansing from sin Isaac Watts wrote: "But Christ, the heavenly Lamb, takes all our sins away, A sacrifice of nobler name and richer blood than they" (the blood of beasts).
 Sin no longer has a claim over us; we no longer stand guilty before the living God.
 "There is now no condemnation for those who are in Christ Jesus."